-I-League: Sudeva Delhi confirm survival, extend Real Kashmir woes | www.lokmattimes.com
+I-league: Sudeva Delhi confirm survival, extend Real Kashmir woes | www.lokmattimes.com

+Sudeva Delhi clinched their third win in four games after defeating Real Kashmir, here at the Kalyani Stadium.

-Kalyani, April 28 Sudeva Delhi nabbed their third win in four games after defeating Real Kashmir, here at ...
+Sudeva Delhi clinched their third win in four games after defeating Real Kashmir, here at the Kalyani Stadium.

 A rare attack from Sudeva saw them earn a penalty at the other end.
 Youngster Shubho Paul was brought down in the box by Rishik Shetty.
 Paul stepped up to take the penalty and managed to send Bilal Khan the wrong way to give Sudeva a lead out of nowhere.

-Another penalty was awarded, this time to Real Kashmir after Meitei whipped in the ball from a freekick towards Kouassi.
-Chaotic defending in the box saw the ball come off the arm of Sairuatkima.
+Another penalty was awarded to Real Kashmir after Meitei whipped in the ball from a freekick towards.
 Kouassi stepped up to take the shot from the spot and just managed to beat Sachin Jha, who had dived in the right direction, to level it all up.

 Minutes after equalising, Kouassi was sent on a darting run down the right by Zahid Yousif.
 The Ivorian used his physique to beat Sairuatkima in the box and ended up rattling the crossbar from an acute angle.